zaldaroga/jekyll-now/_posts/2017-2-19-Week-Five.md

 __What's your experience of the class?__ My experience of the class still hasn’t changed very much; I really enjoy Professor Downing’s teaching style, and I think the material is useful and interesting.

 __Tip of the Week:__ If you're feeling lazy, sit down and play the type of music you'd hear on sixth street.
-It'll really pipe you up again.
+It'll really reenergize you.